reverentgeek/blog/src/site/presentations.md

 Engineering, DevOps, IT, Marketing, ...you name it, there is a constant battle between going fast and doing it right.
 Add to the mix the fact that coordination across teams and departments comes at a high transaction cost.
 How can we minimize the friction?

-At my time at LeanKit, we strove to continuously improve our processes across the entire organization.
-Along the way, we developed FSGD, which distills many core lean (and agile) principles into an easy-to-remember and easy-to-communicate thinking tool you can use to make better decisions about the work you do.
+During my time at LeanKit, we strove to continuously improve our processes across the entire organization.
+Along the way, we developed FSGD, which distills many of the core lean (and agile) principles into an easy-to-remember and easy-to-communicate thinking tool you can use to make better decisions about the work you do.

-In this talk, I'll share with you the challenges we faced as we scaled, how we struggled, what we learned, and how we evolved.
-The goal is for you to walk away with tools and practical processes that will impact you and your team's success.
+In this talk, I'll share the challenges we faced as we scaled, how we struggled, what we learned, and how we evolved.
+The goal is to walk away with tools and practical processes that will impact you and your team's success.

 _Note: I have given this talk as both a keynote and presentation._
 [Slides](https://speakerdeck.com/reverentgeek/nodevember-2017-fsgd-and-the-art-of-delivering-value)